Olof (Swedish king 852): Later historians

 According to Olov von Dalin Olef was the same person as Oleg the Wise and Olef was the term in the Adam of Bremen's chronicle due to misspelling of the rune.
-Igor Olofsson and Eric managed to kill one of Harald's sons in the Baltic when they attacked.
+Igor Olofsson and Eric managed to kill one of Harald Fairhair's sons in the Baltic when they attacked.
 Without Igor's competent leadership the Norwegians would have won.

 Harald attempted to breach the large Swedish fortifications built by Eric.
 Olof mentions that they almost breached the Eastern walls.
+Apparently Eric Bloodaxe and Halfdan Haraldsson the Black also partook in the attack.

-Ring Olof's son was according to Dahlin also called Igor.
-The Danes also wanted to aid rebellions in the Baltic coast while Igor sent reinforcements that prevented the rebellions from spreading and defeated the Danes and kept Swedish suzerainty.
-Eric started constructing forts to impose Swedish tribute over the Baltic tribes that had been conquered by Sweden.
-Also to protect the Baltic peoples from Danish and Norwegian vikings.
+Ring Olof's son, according to Dahlin, was also called Igor or Ring.
+The Danes wanted to aid rebellions in the Baltic coast while Igor sent reinforcements that prevented the rebellions from spreading, defeated the Danes and kept Swedish suzerainty.
+Eric started constructing forts to impose Swedish tribute over the Baltic tribes that had been conquered by Sweden, also to protect the Baltic peoples from Danish and Norwegian vikings.
+According to Dahlin Sweden had several kings, often brothers, ruling at the same time and sharing power, which would explain the confusion with German historical sources and Norse sagas.
+Olaf would share power with Eric Anundsson.